pdehidalgo/docker-postgres-influxdb-grafana/index.md

 # Building animated maps with Grafana

-This tutorial provides a quick guide of how to configure a dashboard environment from Grafana, Postgres and InfluxDB, create map overlays with Worldmap Panel plugin and build animated maps using GeoLoop Panel plugin.
+This tutorial provides a quick guide of how to install a dashboard environment from Grafana, Postgres and InfluxDB with docker-compose, create map overlays with Worldmap Panel plugin and build animated maps using GeoLoop Panel plugin.

 To illustrate the process of building the animated maps with GeoLoop,